hisovereign/Fade-Monitors/README.md

 ## Important Information

--WARNING- Minimum brightness logic has been enforced.
-However previous version of this script can still set brightness values to 0.0.
+> [!WARNING] Minimum brightness logic has been enforced.
+However previous version of this script can still set brightness values to zero.
 Doing so will blackout monitors and you will need to ctrl + alt + F2, put in your username, put in your password, then pkill -f fade-monitors-2d-time-based.sh, then (ctrl + alt + F1) or sometimes (ctrl + alt + F7).
 This will kill the script and you will need to change values before restart.

 -Earlier versions sometimes caused brief flashes if multiple instances of Fade Monitors script ran simultaneously.
 This has been mitigated with single-instance locking however it is still possible if ran alongside a script without single-instance locking.

 -Having gamma on will conflict with other programs that alter gamma.

 -The mouse polling interval is intentionally tuned for low CPU usage.
-Advanced users may adjust MOUSE_INTERVAL in the script if they prefer more even lower cpu usage.
+Advanced users may adjust MOUSE_INTERVAL in the script if they prefer even lower cpu usage.
 0.2 works, 0.3 is functional but mouse-based dimming may not trigger with fast mouse movements